nuxt-community/hapi-nuxt/README.md

 ## Access `nuxt` and `builder` instances

-Plugin exposes nuxt and builder (for dev only) instances to hapi.
+This plugin exposes nuxt and builder (for dev only) instances to hapi.

 ```js
 server = new Hapi.Server()